Season 6, Episode 1

 - Always Murder: Or Always a Supernatural Monster of the Week.
 Dean keeps investigating, it keeps turning out to be something mundane.
 But, ofcourse...

-- And This Is For...: A dijiin infects Dean with a lethal poison saying, "That's for our father, you son of a bitch", a reference to Lucifer, who created the demons and was sent back to Hell by Sam and Dean in the previous episode.
+- And This Is for...: A dijiin infects Dean with a lethal poison saying, "That's for our father, you son of a bitch", presumably referring to the djinn who was in "What is and What Should Never Be."

 - Back from the Dead: Not that Sam was actually dead for the past year.
 Samuel, on the other hand...
 Subverted with Azazel: he was a hallucination.